 A holistic approach, centered on plan design changes aligned with the employer’s objectives, would be the first step.

-A new recordkeeper and third party administrator (TPA) could then be hired to encourage participation from employees and complement the profit-sharing plan.
+A new recordkeeper and third-party administrator (TPA) could then be hired to encourage participation by employees and complement the profit-sharing plan.

-A newly designed Safe Harbor plan with employer match, combined with a New Comparability Profit Share allocation and Roth deferral option, would help with participant outcomes.
+A newly designed Safe Harbor plan with employer match, combined with a New Comparability Profit Share allocation and Roth deferral option, would assist with participant outcomes.

 Individual retirement projections and an action plan for each employee would help them reach their retirement goals.

-Due to the shift away from a purely employer-supported retirement benefit, focus should be paid to fiduciary training and employee awareness and education.
-This could include one-on-one meetings and employee and spouse meetings to educate about their retirement benefit.
+Due to the shift away from a purely employer-supported retirement benefit, education would focus on fiduciary training and employee awareness.
+This could include one-on-one meetings with employees and their spouses to educate about their retirement benefit.

 INDUSTRY TYPE: Agricultural

 GEOGRAPHY: Central Pennsylvania